-If the LDSO carried out the energisation then the MOA shall only send the D0139 to the HHDC.
+[MEM]If the LDSO carried out the energisation then the SVA MOA shall only send the D0139 to the HHDC.

-If an HHDC is aware that their record of the energisation status of a Metering System is inconsistent with the energisation status of the Metering system on site, the HHDC should notify both the HHMOA and the Supplier as soon as possible after becoming aware of the inconsistency, by email or another method, as agreed.
+[MEM]If an HHDC is aware that their record of the energisation status of a Metering System is inconsistent with the energisation status of the Metering system on site, the HHDC should notify both the SVA MOA and the Supplier as soon as possible after becoming aware of the inconsistency, by email or another method, as agreed.

-For Supplier-serviced Metering Systems, the reconfiguration and replacement processes are set out in BSCP514 ‘SVA Meter Operations for Metering Systems registered in SMRS’.
+[MEM] For Supplier-serviced Metering Systems, the reconfiguration and replacement processes are set out in Retail Energy Code Metering Operations Schedule.

 The LDSO may perform this role.